Dark-Angel1020/ShadowBan/README.md

-# 🌍 IP Address Lookup & Management Tool
+# 🚫 ShadowBan

-Welcome to **IP Address Lookup & Management Tool**, a Python-based utility for searching, managing, and editing IP address allocations stored in a MySQL database.
+Welcome to ShadowBan, a Python-based utility for searching, managing, and editing IP address allocations stored in a MySQL database.

 ## 📌 Features
 - 🔎 **Search IP**: Find the country of an IP address from the database.